GraphQL

 }

-• Prettify (Braces icon, top-right of query editor): formats and re-indents the query using the official GraphQL parser.
+The Prettify button (braces icon, top-right corner of the query editor) reformats and re-indents your query using the official GraphQL parser with one click.

-Click Variables at the bottom of the body panel to expand the JSON variables editor:
+Click Variables at the bottom of the body panel to expand the JSON variables editor.
+This is where you supply the values for any $variables used in your query:

 {